andrescollazos/GenomeAnalysis/README.md

 > [!NOTE]
 > The project uses data derived from Zhou et al. (2023), “Chromosome-level genome assembly of *Niphotrichum japonicum* provides new insights into heat stress responses in mosses.”

+## Goals

+- Assemble one chromosome of the *Niphotrichum japonicum* genome using Nanopore long reads and Illumina short reads.
+- Functionally annotate the assembled chromosome.
+- Identify differentially expressed genes (DEGs) under heat stress.
+- *(Extra)* Incorporate Hi-C data to improve assembly scaffolding.
+- *(Extra)* Perform gene enrichment analysis for unique and/or differentially expressed genes.